opencomputeproject/OCP-Software-GitHub-Process/README.md

 Step-1
 -------------

- 1. Please get familiar with our Governance Document [Governance Document][1] (specifically the section on Software Projects starting on Pg 16).
+ 1. Please get familiar with our [Governance Document][1] (specifically the section on Software Projects starting on Pg 16).

 Hey!
 I'm your first Markdown document in **StackEdit**[^stackedit].
 Don't delete me, I'm very helpful!
 I can be recovered anyway in the **Utils** tab of the <i class="icon-cog"></i> **Settings** dialog.